Achievable logoAchievable logo

 5. Make your best-educated guess and move on

-It’s important to be able to admit when you don’t understand a question, but you don’t want to give up too quickly either and leave points on the table.
-If you go through this process and still can’t find the answer by the end, you can make a guess, knowing you’ve made your best effort.
+It’s important to recognize when you don’t understand a question.
+At the same time, you don’t want to give up too early and leave points on the table.
+If you’ve gone through the process and still can’t find the answer, make a guess and move on, knowing you’ve made a solid effort.

 Annotating word problems

-Word problems make up a very large portion of the problems on any ACT math test, and learning strategies to solve word problems more quickly will save a lot of time on the test overall.
-This is such an important topic that we’ve dedicated a whole section to it—Understanding word problems.
+Word problems make up a large portion of the ACT math test.
+Learning to annotate and translate word problems quickly can save you a lot of time overall.
+This topic is important enough that we’ve dedicated a whole section to it: Understanding word problems.
 We’ll get to this in a moment.

 Tips for those confident with most ACT math topics

-Work quickly through the easier portions of the test (questions 1–40) so that you have more time to solve the difficult questions (questions 41–60).
+Work quickly through the easier portions of the test (questions 1-40) so you have more time for the difficult questions (questions 41-60).

 You get 60 minutes to answer 60 questions, so you should aim to…